SKKU-IBE/Medical-SAM2GUI/paper.md

 # Availability and installation

 The project is hosted on GitHub: https://github.com/SKKU-IBE/SNU_MedSAM2_GUI.
-A micromamba/conda recipe is provided in `README.md`: create the environment with `python=3.10`, `pyqt=5.15`, `pyopengl`, then install the appropriate PyTorch wheel for your CUDA/CPU target, followed by `pip install -r requirements_medsam2_gui.txt`.
+A conda recipe is provided in `README.md`: create the environment with `python>=3.10`, `pyqt=5.15`, `pyopengl`, then install the appropriate PyTorch wheel for your CUDA/CPU target, followed by `pip install -r requirements_medsam2_gui.txt`.
 The same steps work on Linux and Windows; Linux users should match the PyTorch CUDA build to the installed NVIDIA driver.

 # Competing interests